Healthy eating

 Calcium

-Milk, cheese, yogurt and fromage frais are all dairy foods rich in calcium and other key nutrients that are important for both you and your baby.
+Milk, cheese, yogurt and fromage frais are all dairy foods rich in calcium and other key nutrients that will be important for both you and your baby.

 If you’re trying to manage your weight, choose low-fat options where possible.
 Reducing the fat content doesn’t reduce the calcium content.
 For example, skimmed milk is actually higher in calcium than full-fat milk.